Skip to content

 Multisig

-Cashu offers two levels of multi-signature protection: Locktime MultiSig and Refund MultiSig, which are activated depending on the status of the proof's locktime tag.
+Cashu offers two multi-signature pathways: Locktime MultiSig and Refund MultiSig, which are activated depending on the status of the proof's locktime tag.

 Locktime MultiSig